mitranim/wordplay/readme.md

 commduit (transmission relay) © M

-enjoin (join in enjoyment, like an MP game) © LR
+enjoin (join in enjoyment, like an MP game) © VA

 separat (loner away from pack) © M